Academic Catalog

 4. Use types of light emitted by objects to infer properties and ongoing processes

-5. Use continuous spectra to compare the temperature of objects
+5. Use continuous spectra and multi-band images to compare the temperature of objects

-6. Use line spectra to determine the composition of objects
+6. Use line spectra and narrow-band images to determine the composition of objects

 1. Use step-by-step descriptions and analogies to explain the sun and sunspots to the public